-Employment Services (Follow-Along Supports and, On-going Job Supports and Co-Worker Employment Supports for WYs 1-3) - The rates are based on BLS hourly wage job code 21-1093 and include ERE, Program Support, Training, and G&A. On-going Job Supports rate includes a Transportation cost component.
+Employment Services (Follow-Along Supports and On-going Job Supports) -The rates are based on BLS hourly wage job code 21-1012 and include ERE, Program Support, Training, and G&A. On-going Job Supports rate includes a Transportation cost component.

 Employment Services (Discovery, Job Development and Customized Self-Employment Services) - The rates are based on hourly BLS wage job code 21-1012.
 Job Development includes cost components ERE, Program Support, Training, Transportation, G&A and a service adjustment to offset general job development activities.
-Job development, originally billed hourly, will be billed as a 15 minute unit.

-Customized Self-eEmployment includes ERE, Program Support, Training, and G & A. The self-employment plan assumes 8 hours of service.
+Customized Self- Employment includes ERE, Program Support, Training, and G & A. The self-employment plan assumes 8 hours of service.

 Discovery includes ERE, Program Support, Training, Transportation, and G & A. It is a service that assumes 10, 20, and 30 hours to complete each of the three milestones levels one to three.
-Each discovery milestone must be completed as per DDA regulations and policy with evidence of completion of the required activities before DDA or the FMSFMCS approve them for payment.
+Each discovery milestone must be completed as per DDA regulations and policy with evidence of completion of the required activities before DDA or the FMCS approve them for payment.

-Personal Supports- The rate, developed using the BRICK method is based on hourly BLS wage job code 39-902121-1093 and includes ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.
+Personal Supports- The rate is based on hourly BLS wage job code 21-1093 and includes ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.

-Personal Supports Enhanced Supports- The hourly rate was developed using the Brick method, is based on BLS wage data job code 21-1093 and includes the cost components ERE, Program

-Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.
+Personal Supports Enhanced Supports- The rate is based on BLS wage data job code 21-1093 and includes the cost components ERE, Program Support, Training, Transportation, and G&A with a service adjustment for no shows and will be billed in 15-minute increments.